Monogramm/dolibarr-ecommerceext/doc/README.md

 You have to rename the folder to `ecommerceext` when you download the zip file or make a git clone.
 In other case the module will not work.

+The module should be placed in Dolibarr `custom` folder.

 Requirements:
 * PHP minimum version: 5.3
 * PHP modules: `php-soap`